pokt-network/poktroll/delete_me_later/presentation.md

 TODO:

 - `Joke` Add a screenshot of me last year showing a screenshot of me in the year before
+- Show Roni the Relay with a smiley face
+- Anthropomorphize Roni the Relay so it sticks and you remember them

 ## Agenda